 Kuwaiti Dinar or KWD has been crowned the highest currency in the world.
 It is widely used in the Middle East for oil-based transactions.
 1 Kuwaiti Dinar is equal to 268.97 INR.

 KWD has maintained the position of the highest currency in the world for quite a while now.
 The economic stability of Kuwait is the reason behind this.
 INR to KWD rate is the most favored Kuwait Dinar exchange rate.
 In Kuwait, the Indian expat community is powerful, and therefore this is a popular currency pair.

 Q2.
 Which currency is the most traded currency in the world?

 Even though it is in high demand for doing conversions, still the US dollar is lagging in the race for the top currency in the world.
-At present, the US dollar is equal to 70.94 INR, and it keeps fluctuating quite frequently.
-The people belonging to countries other than Gulf countries use the dollar as a common standard currency.
+At present, the US dollar is equal to 83.20 INR, and it keeps fluctuating quite frequently.
+The people belonging to countries other than Gulf countries also use the dollar as a common standard currency.

 Q3.
 Which is the world’s most stable currency?